elastisys/scale.cloudpool/aws/spot/README.md

     - ``region``: The [AWS region](http://docs.aws.amazon.com/general/latest/gr/rande.html) to connect to.
     - ``bidPrice``: The bid price (maximum price to pay for an instance hour in dollars) to use when requesting spot instances.
+    - ``bidReplacementPeriod``: The delay (in seconds) between two successive runs of replacing spot requests with an out-dated bid price.
+    - ``danglingInstanceCleanupPeriod``:  The delay (in seconds) between two successive runs of terminating instances that are running, but whose spot requests were canceled.
+    - ``connectionTimeout``: The timeout in milliseconds until a connection is established.
+    - ``socketTimeout``: The socket timeout (``SO_TIMEOUT``) in milliseconds, which is the timeout for waiting for data or, put differently, a maximum period inactivity between two consecutive data packets.
   - ``scaleOutConfig``: Describes how to provision additional servers (on scale-out).
     - ``size``: The name of the server type to launch.
 For example, ``m1.medium``.
     - ``image``: The name of the machine image used to boot new servers.